-- Reduce the emissions of CO2 equivalent from activities as operator in scope 1 and 2 (-40% compared to 2015). - Work to decarbonate our electricity supply where relevant in order to increase the share of low carbon energy at our operating sites.
+- Reduce the emissions of CO2 equivalent from activities as operator in scope 1 and 2 (-20% compared to 2019). - Work to decarbonate our electricity supply where relevant in order to increase the share of low carbon energy at our operating sites.
 The objective of "net zero emissions," scopes 1+2, by 2050 was reaffirmed in October 2021 by the collective commitment of the members of ICMM, including Orano Mining.

-To meet its GHG reduction targets, Orano Mining acts on several levers simultaneously, such as the replacement of equipment with better-performing technology that does not use refrigerating fluids, the optimization of fossil fuel consumption, or programs to raise awareness among our employees.

-Decarbonisation at the SOMAÏR open pit mine

-Innovative studies are being carried out by Orano Mining to limit GHG emissions associated with the ore treatment process.
+To meet its GHG reduction targets, Orano Mining acts on several levers simultaneously, such as the replacement of equipment with betterperforming technology, the optimization of fossil fuel consumption, or programs to raise awareness among our employees.
+Decarbonisation at the SOMAÏR open pit mine Innovative studies are being carried out by Orano Mining to limit GHG emissions associated with the ore treatment process.
 In 2021, the SOMAÏR site changed its process to partially replace carbonates with sodium hydroxide in ore processing, which will make it possible to minimize the release of CO_2 .

-In 2022, the SOMAÏR site plans to start the construction of a photovoltaic plant to decarbonize its electricity supply.
-The project consists of installing a 5 MWp solar power plant which will supply 10% of the site's electricity needs in 2023 and 25 - 30% in 2025.
+A photovoltaic power plant (8 MWc) project to decarbonize the electricity supply to the SOMAÏR mining site in Niger is underway.